sn/passw/README.md

-## Passw: Easy secure password generation for Ruby
+## Easy & secure password generation for Ruby

-`passw` generates flexible, secure passwords for your Ruby applications.
+A Ruby Gem that allows you to generate secure passwords programmatically or via the terminal.

 Requirements
 -----------------